drewg2009/python-multiprocessing-example/README.md

 # python-multiprocessing-example

-Exmaples of me exploring parallel programming to increase speed with processes
+Examples of me exploring parallel programming to increase speed with processes